Tibing/howtomake.software/blog/emotion-recognition.md

 <video #video width="600" height="450"></video>
 ```

-The `video` tag will display what camera sees.
+The `video` tag will display what the camera sees.
 So, we need to load a video stream from the camera to the `video` tag.

 ```typescript